abhiTronix/vidgear/docs/gears/ffgear/advanced/index.md

 ???+ alert "Example Assumptions"

-    Similar to Webcam capturing, FFmpeg provide set of specific Demuxers on different platforms for capturing your desktop _(Screen recording)_.
-Please note that following recipe explicitly assumes:
+    Similar to webcam capturing, FFmpeg provides a set of platform-specific demuxers for desktop capture _(screen recording)_.
+Please note that the following example explicitly assumes:

-    - You're running Linux Machine with `libxcb` module installed properly on your machine.
+    - You're running a :material-linux: Linux machine with the `libxcb` module installed properly.
-    - You machine uses FFmpeg binaries built with `--enable-libxcb` flag to support `x11grab` demuxer.
-BTW, you can list all supported demuxers using the `#!sh ffmpeg --list-demuxers` terminal command.
+    - Your machine uses FFmpeg binaries built with the `--enable-libxcb` flag to support the `x11grab` demuxer.
+You can list all supported demuxers using the terminal command:

+    ```sh
+    ffmpeg --list-demuxers
+    ```
     These assumptions **MAY/MAY NOT** suit your current setup.
-Kindly use suitable parameters based your system platform and hardware settings only.
+Kindly use parameters appropriate for your system platform and hardware configuration only.

-FFGear API supports screen capture from your entire screen as well as specific regions.
+FFGear API supports screen capture from your entire desktop as well as specific screen regions.
 Under the hood, it uses platform-specific FFmpeg demuxers for this purpose.

 ??? tip "Specifying suitable Parameter(s) and Demuxer for Capturing your Desktop on different OS platforms"